-Talking more about the Everest region it holds some of the largest mountains of the world, including Mt.
+The Everest region is home to some of the largest mountains in the world, including Mt.
 Everest (8,848 m), Mt.
 Lhotse (8,516 m), Mt.
 Makalu (8,481 m), and Mt.
 Cho Oyu (8,201 m).
-With all these high mountains there are numerous snow-capped peaks situated here.
-Not only this, this region has the most stunning glaciers, challenging passes, picturesque valleys, pristine lakes, fine villages, dense forests, lovely rivers, untamed streams, and rich flora & fauna.
-Sagarmatha National Park is located in the Everest region, which is also part of UNESCO World Heritage Sites.
+With all these high mountains, there are numerous snow-capped peaks situated here, as well as stunning glaciers, challenging passes, picturesque valleys, pristine lakes, fine villages, dense forests, lovely rivers, untamed streams, and rich flora and fauna.
+The region is also home to the Sagarmatha National Park, which is part of UNESCO World Heritage Sites.